Properties of Concrete

 When tensile forces exceed their tensile strength the concrete develops cracks.

 Furthermore, to determine the tensile strength of splitting tensile strength test on the concrete cylinder is a method concrete.

 Also, Read: What Is Crane | Different Types of Cranes

 5. The Durability of Concrete

 To resist its disintegration and decay the durability of concrete is its ability.
 Influencing the durability of concrete is one of the chief characteristics.
-Its permeability to other potential and increase of water and deleterious materials.

 By having adequate cement, the desired low permeability in concrete is achieved, by ensuring full compaction of concrete and by adequate curing sufficient low water/cement ratio.

 6. Creep of Concrete